 Causes of low testosterone

 Obesity is a root cause of many diseases, low testosterone is one of its side effects too.
-If you want to take counter measure for your low testosterone level, then start exercise from today itself.
-Join some gym or go for a jog or just go for long walk, do whatever you feel comfortable with.
+If you want to take counter measure for your low testosterone level, then start the exercise from today itself.
+Join some gym or go for a jog or just go for a long walk, do whatever you feel comfortable with.
 It’s time to shred some fat.

 Numerous studies have found that males having type-2 diabetes are twice as likely to have a risk of low testosterone.
 Testosterone therapy can be a good option for them.

 Some time it’s hormone to blame, if you are going through a healthy lifestyle and stress-free life then hormone imbalance might be the reason for low testosterone levels.
 It’s better to visit a doctor for better consultation and reason for hormone imbalance.

 Smoking – [Updated]

 Smoking kills testosterone, every smoker knows that from day one of smoking.
 [Update] – Many asked if smoking a hookah is as dangerous to testosterone as a normal cigarette.
 To be honest, there are no studies available showing that hookah is better or worse than cigarettes on testosterone.
 However, if you decide to smoke hookahs, you need to make sure that you do not overdo it!
 Choosing one of the best hookahs is critical since you know that what you are putting in your mouth is not toxic.
 For example, the guys over at Shishaheart.com have very nice guides about how to choose the best hookah flavor, how to choose the best hookah and how to even choose the best glass hookah!
 A look at their article “Best All glass hookahs in 2018” will make you immediately find out what your new hookah is going to be like

 Study conducted to test the sexual function of patients with liver diseases proved that healthy liver and their sex life are co-related.